-Services revenue: Our services business consists of professional services (consulting and customer training) and customer support services and software enhancements ("CSSE").
-In 2016, our services revenue totaled \$467.3 million, or 77% of total revenue, with gross margins of 57.7%.
-The Americas, EMEA, and APAC recognized \$392.7 million, \$55.2 million, and \$19.4 million, respectively, in services revenue for the year ended December 31, 2016.
-Professional services totaled \$333.4 million in 2016, accounted for approximately 71% of total services revenue and approximately 55% of total revenue.
+Services revenue: In 2017, our services revenue totaled \$326.5 million, or 55% of total revenue.
+The Americas, EMEA, and APAC recognized \$264.2 million, \$43.4 million, and \$18.9 million, respectively, in services revenue for the year ended December 31, 2017.
 Our consolidated operating margin profile may be lower than those of various other technology companies due to our large services revenue mix as a percentage of total revenue.
 While we believe our services margins are very strong, they do lower our overall operating margin profile as services margins are inherently lower than license revenue margins.

-At December 31, 2016, our professional services organization totaled approximately 2,010 employees, accounting for 67% of our total employees worldwide.
+At December 31, 2017, our professional services totaled approximately 1,750 employees, accounting for 63% of our total employees worldwide.
 Our professional services organization provides our customers with expertise and assistance in planning and implementing our solutions.
 To ensure a successful product implementation, consultants assist customers with the initial installation of a system, the conversion and transfer of the customer's historical data onto our system, and ongoing training, education, and system upgrades.
-We believe our professional services enable customers to implement our software rapidly, ensure the customer's success with our solution, strengthen our customer relationships, and add to our industry-specific knowledge base for use in future implementations and product innovations.
+We believe our professional services organization enable customers to implement our software rapidly, ensure the customer's success with our solution, strengthen our customer relationships, and add to our industry-specific knowledge base for use in future implementations and product innovations.